Temasar1/gigsgig-app/README.md

 # Gigsgig App

-Gigsgig App is a decentralized platform designed to connect individuals seeking menial work with those offering it.
-Built on the Cardano blockchain, the app leverages secure and transparent payment systems to ensure a seamless experience for all users.
-This project was developed as part of a hackathon to showcase the potential of blockchain technology.
+Gigsgig App is a decentralized platform tailored to meet the needs of students by connecting them with campus-based menial work opportunities.
+Built on the Cardano blockchain, the app ensures secure and transparent payment systems This project was developed as part of a hackathon to demonstrate the potential of blockchain technology in addressing everyday challenges faced by students.

 ## Features